 Steven Stellman's research interests include health of World Trade Center disaster survivors, Vietnam veterans, tobacco-related cancers, environmental factors in breast cancer, and use of geographic information systems for exposure assessment.
-He is a Associate Chair of the Department of Epidemiology and a member of the doctoral Steering Committee and chair of the doctoral Foundation Essay committee.
+He is a member of the doctoral Steering Committee and chair of the doctoral Foundation Essay committee.
 He formerly chaired the Curriculum Committee.
 He currently teaches a course on the epidemiology of chronic diseases, and has taught the epidemiology core course for the Executive MPH in Health Policy and Management since 2000.

 Honors & Awards